spatie/laravel-web-tinker/README.md

 ## 🚨 A word to the wise 🚨

-This package can run arbritary code.
+This package can run arbitrary code.
 Unless you know what you are doing, you should never install or use this in a production environment, or any environment where you handle real world data.

 ## Installation